Ethiopia warns Sudan it is running out of patience over border dispute

 "How long will Ethiopia continue to resolve the issue using diplomacy?
 Well, there is nothing that has no limit.
 Everything has a limit," he told a briefing in Addis Ababa.

-Sudan's information minister and government spokesman Feisal Mohamed Saleh said the country did not want war with Ethiopia but its forces would respond to any aggression.
+Sudan's information minister and government spokesman Faisal Mohamed Saleh said the country did not want war with Ethiopia but its forces would respond to any aggression.

 "We fear that these comments contain a hostile position towards Sudan.
 We ask of Ethiopia to stop attacking Sudanese territory and Sudanese farmers," he told Reuters.